MackieJG/portfolio-v2/src/content/projects/project-1/index.md

 - Tailwind
 - Cloudflare Pages
 - PostgreSQL
+- Python
 demoUrl: https://www.juniordevresources.com
 repoUrl: https://github.com/MackieJG/your-resourceful-friend
 ---

 A collection of useful resources for junior developers looking to enhance their knowledge.
-I wanted to build something that would consolidate the numerous resources in my bookmarks in a accessible app that was easy to filter.
+I wanted to build something that would consolidate the numerous resources in my bookmarks in a accessible app that is easy to filter.
+Includes a project generator built using Cloudflare worker and written in Python.